Muniox/nest-blog/README.md

 ## How to run api

+Windows - install Rancher or Docker Desktop
+Linux, Mac - install docker

-go to api directory and run
+go to nest-blog folder directory and run command

 ```
 $ docker compose up
 ```

-this command will run developer deocker setup
+this command will run deocker development setup

 ## Front-end